-The Trustees of The Pulleney Foundation ('the Foundation') have determined that the Foundation is not a reporting entity because there are no users dependent on general purpose financial statements that have been prepared for the purposes of complying with the Australian Charities and Not-for-profits Commission Act 2012 and associated regulation.
+The Trustees of The Pulteney Foundation ('the Foundation') have determined that the Foundation is not a reporting entity because there are no users dependent on general purpose financial statements.
+These are special purpose financial statements that have been prepared for the purposes of complying with the Australian Charities and Not-for-profits Commission Act 2012 and associated regulation.
 The trustees have determined that the accounting policies adopted are appropriate to meet the needs of the members of the Foundation.